ArshamEbr/Rosemary-Porter/README.md

 - Vendor patching isn't implemented yet — for now, just use the vendor from a previously ported ROM.
 - Open the `Pyro.sh` script and modify it to your heart's content, everything is explained with comments.
 - Run all scripts with `sudo` to ensure correct permissions.
+- Feel free to contribute or open issues!
+You can also find me on Telegram at @ArshamEbr.
 - Good luck!
 Happy porting 🎉

 ---